15 Methods to Increase a Blog Posts Return on Investment

 Content syndication can be a good way to build recognition, traffic, and links, but it's also tricky to do right.

-Zapier RSS to Social Media
+Zapier Rss To Social Media

 You have to make sure you're willing to let your content be posted on other sites, and that you can still get value out of it, which generally means restricting the links in said content to internal links, so syndicated copies link back to you.
 You also have to make sure the site doing the syndication is properly canonicalizing your content.
 It's not a good technique for everyone, but if you can pull it off, it can work quite well.